What Are Your Hobbies Job Interview

 The Three-Sentence Structure

-The Deeper Pattern For Senior Or Assessment Interviews
+The Deeper Pattern For Senior or Assessment Interviews

-For roles that demand higher-level competencies, extend to a four-part pattern: hobby, skill, measurable outcome, transferable lesson.
-The measurable outcome is often a small but credible fact—frequency, size of an event, a personal best, or an improvement statistic.
-The transferable lesson translates the experience to workplace behavior: planning crumbs into a project timeline, handling ambiguity, or leading volunteers.
+The measurable outcome is often a small but credible fact — frequency, size of an event, personal best or improvement statistic.
+The transferable lesson translates the experience to workplace behaviour: planning crumbs into a project timeline, handling ambiguity, or leading volunteers.

 Language To Use — Replace Vague With Specific